 Associated Biscuits employed 9,856 people in 1972.
 The company dedicated the vast majority of its advertising spend to the Jacob’s brand from 1972.
 One third of sales came from overseas, with factories in Australia, Canada and India.

 Associated Biscuits had an 18 percent share of the British biscuit market in 1976.
 It was behind United Biscuits with 40 percent.

 The Reading factory was closed in 1976.
 Associated Biscuits claimed that the 21-acre site was “surplus to requirements”, and production was relocated to Liverpool and Bermondsey.
-The Reading site was sold for £4 million in 1979.
+The valuable real estate was sold for £4 million in 1979.